Frequently Asked Questions

 What are the typical durations of the SMS and PhD programs?

 - SMS Program: 2 years to 2 years, 1 semester

 How successful are your graduates in finding employment?

 Our recent graduates have obtained employment directly after graduation or have entered residency programs and post-doctoral fellowships.
 In the future, the importance of clinical residencies will be greater than it has been heretofore.

 |Junior Medical Physicist||5||7||4||4|

 Do you require interviews?

-Our program requires interviews before any offer of admission is extended.
-The graduate school or the Program will cover the cost of reasonable travel expenses to visit and interview during one of the GSBS five visitation weekends held each year between the months of January - April.
+Not all applicants will be invited to interview.
+Our program requires an interview before any offer of admission is extended.
+The graduate school or the Program will cover the cost of reasonable travel expenses to visit and interview during one of the GSBS visitation weekends, which are held each year during the months of January through April.
 The program will not invite international applicants for an on-site interview unless they are currently located within the 48 contiguous US states.
-However, we will arrange to interview international applicants by phone.
+However, we will arrange to interview international applicants by telephone.

 Please contact us.